SovereignEdgeEU-COGNIT/use-case-4/wifi-jamming/README.md

  - the gnu-radio files that were created based on the jamrf repo
  - the modified jamrf repo

- The details are in the google doc
+ The details are in [the following Google doc](https://docs.google.com/document/d/1SLovtQ420RU0NZxuNXsHVRes0hJmUBwpnXCAgbh3qLs/edit?pli=1)